decagondev/vite-react-template-d1/docs/PRD.md

 2. Commit: "feat(server): add HelloService depending on repository (DIP)"
 3. Commit: "feat(api): add /api/hello endpoint returning message from D1"

-**PR #5: Add Optional Visit Counter (Enhance Hello World)**
+**PR #5: Add Optional Visit Counter (Enhance Hello World)** ⏸️ DEFERRED

-Subtasks:
-- Extend schema (new migration): Add `visits INTEGER` column or separate table.
-- Update repository/service to increment and return `Hello World!
-(Visits: X)`.

-Commits:
-1. Commit: "feat(db): add migration for visit counter"
-2. Commit: "feat(server): update repository and service to increment visits"
+**Status**: Not implemented - marked as optional in original PRD
+- This feature was optional and not required for MVP
+- Can be added in future iteration if needed

 ### Epic 3: Build Hello World Frontend Integration